Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

-The spontaneous breaking of parity-time ($\mathcal{PT}$) symmetry, which yields rich critical behavior in non-Hermitian systems, has stimulated much interest.
-Whereas most previous studies were performed within the single-particle or mean-field framework, exploring the interplay between $\mathcal{PT}$ symmetry and quantum fluctuations in a many-body setting is a burgeoning frontier.
-Here, by studying the collective excitations of a Fermi superfluid under an imaginary spin-orbit coupling, we uncover an emergent $\mathcal{PT}$-symmetry breaking in the Anderson-Bogoliubov (AB) modes, whose quasiparticle spectra undergo a transition from being completely real to completely imaginary, even though the superfluid ground state retains an unbroken $\mathcal{PT}$ symmetry.
-The critical point of the transition is marked by a non-analytic kink in the speed of sound, as the latter completely vanishes at the critical point where the system is immune to low-frequency perturbations.
-These critical phenomena derive from the presence of a spectral point gap in the complex quasiparticle dispersion, and are therefore topological in origin.
+The spontaneous breaking of parity-time ($\mathcal{PT}$) symmetry yields rich critical behavior in non-Hermitian systems, and has stimulated much interest, albeit most previous studies were performed within the single-particle or mean-field framework.
+Here, by studying the collective excitations of a Fermi superfluid with $\mathcal{PT}$-symmetric spin-orbit coupling, we uncover an emergent $\mathcal{PT}$-symmetry breaking in the Anderson-Bogoliubov (AB) collective modes, even as the superfluid ground state retains an unbroken $\mathcal{PT}$ symmetry. {The critical point of the transition is marked by a non-analytic kink in the speed of sound, which derives from the coalescence and annihilation of the AB mode and its hole partner, reminiscent of the particle-antiparticle annihilation.
+The system consequently becomes immune to low-frequency external perturbations at the critical point, a phenomenon {associated with} the spectral topology of the complex quasiparticle dispersion.
+This critical phenomenon offers a fascinating route toward perturbation-free quantum states.